 ACS Meeting Information for Undergraduates

-Why attend an ASC Meeting?
+Why attend an ACS Meeting?

 Whether you are honing your communication skills by presenting your research in one of the poster/oral sessions or are attending one of the many networking opportunities, ACS meetings provide an opportunity to learn and grow as a young professional.